siyamabu/Life-Expectancy/README.md

 ## Methods

 1. Exploratory Data Analysis
-    * Historgrams of each quantitative feature and an assessment of correlations between pairs of quantitative variables.
+    * Historgrams of each quantitative feature and an assessment of correlations between pairs of quantitative features.
     * Value counts table of each qualitative feature.
 2. Data Cleaning
     * An analysis on the extent of missing values for each feature coupled with a missing value imputation using the median.